-This Five-Year Consolidated Plan (FY 2021-2025) for the City of Cleveland describes the needs of low and moderate-income residents, persons with special needs, and homeless individuals and families.
-The Strategic Plan section outlines the goals, strategies, partners, and anticipated financial resources that will be available to implement projects using several HUD programs: Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA).
-A companion document, the Annual Action Plan, sets forth the specific projects that will be implemented during FY 2024-2025.
+The City of Cleveland Five-Year Consolidated Plan (FY 2021-2025) describes the needs of low and moderate-income residents, persons with special needs and homeless individuals and families.
+The Strategic Plan section outlines goals, strategies, partners, and anticipated financial resources that will be available to implement projects using several HUD programs: Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA).
+The Annual Action Plan is a companion document that sets forth specific projects that will be implemented during FY 2025-2026.
 At the conclusion of each year, the City of Cleveland submits the Consolidated Annual Performance and Evaluation Report (CAPER), describing the community's results in implementing projects.

 HUD funding is intended to assist individuals and families that earn less than 80% of the Median Family Income (MFI) in a metropolitan area.
 HUD defines these categories based upon household income, adjusted for family size.
-The maximum income for a family of four in 2022 is: \$27,750 (0-30% of MFI), \$42,700 (31-50% of MFI), and \$68,300 (51-80% of MFI).
-The City estimates the following entitlement funding allocations for Year Four (2024) of the 2021- 2025 Consolidated Plan.
+The maximum income for a family of four in 2025 is: \$32,150 (0-30% of MFI), \$49,700 (31-50% of MFI), and \$79,500 (51-80% of MFI).

+The City estimates the following entitlement funding allocations for Year Five (2025) of the 2021-2025 Consolidated Plan.
 At a minimum, the City anticipates level funding throughout the implementation period of this Consolidated Plan.
 The total funding anticipated over the next 5 years is \$150,000,000.